python/cpython/Doc/library/gettext.rst

-However, you will need to teach your message extraction program to look for translatable strings marked with :func:`N_`. :program:`xgettext`, :program:`pygettext`, ``pybabel extract``, and :program:`xpot` all support this through the use of the :option:`-k` command-line switch.
+However, you will need to teach your message extraction program to look for translatable strings marked with :func:`N_`. :program:`xgettext`, :program:`pygettext`, ``pybabel extract``, and :program:`xpot` all support this through the use of the :option:`!-k` command-line switch.
 The choice of :func:`N_` here is totally arbitrary; it could have just as easily been :func:`MarkThisStringForTranslation`.